 Table names must be qualified in queries for which notification is required, for example,

 dbo.myTable.
 Table names must be qualified with two part names.
 Subscription is invalid if three- or four-part names are used.

-The notification infrastructure is built on top of a new queuing feature included in SQL Server 2005.
+The notification infrastructure is built on top of a queuing feature introduced in SQL Server 2005 (9.x).
 In general, notifications generated at the server are sent through these queues to be processed later.
-For more information about SQL Server support for query notifications, see Using Query Notifications.

 To use query notifications a queue and a service must exist on the server.
 These can be created using Transact-SQL similar to the following: